 Sarson ka Saag – Step by Step Sarson da Saag Recipe is a mix of delicious greens like mustard leaves, spinach, bathua or broccoli, slow cooked with mild spices and brown butter to give it an absolutely divine taste.

 Sarson ka Saag, popularly known as Sarson da Saag is an extremely delicious and popular Indian vegetable in winter.
 It’s creamy, rich in flavors (butter+spices) and served with “Makki di Roti’

 Winter’s in India is the perfect time when you see a variety of fresh fruits n vegetables in the market and there are certain vegetables like Sarson (mustard), Spinach (Palak), Methi (Watercress), which are particularly available in winters.

-It’s one of an extremely famous winter recipes from the state of Punjab, in Northern India.
+It’s one of the extremely famous winter recipes from the state of Punjab, in Northern India.

 And as soon as mustard leaves are available, there is not a single restaurant/home in Northern India where you won’t find ‘Sarson da Saag with Makki di Roti’ as they are a perfect match together.

 What are the Ingredients for Sarson ka Saag :

 Although every home has its own preparation for the Sarson ka Saag, the basic remains the same, you mix :

 - Bathua (Chenopodium) or replace with Broccoli as I do.

 - Spices: salt, chili powder, coriander powder.